kuwala-io/kuwala/README.md

 Kuwala explicitly focuses on integrating third-party data, so data that is not under your company's influence, e.g., weather or population information.
 To easily combine several different domains, we further narrow it down to data with a geo-component which still includes many sources.
 For matching data on different aggregation levels, such as POIs to a moving thunderstorm, we leverage [Uber's H3](https://eng.uber.com/h3/) spatial indexing.

-Connectors wrap individual data sources.
-Within the connector, raw data is cleaned and preprocessed.
-Based on that, the connector exposes query functions through REST and GraphQL endpoints.
-Through this, you can easily combine connectors and build further applications and pipelines on top of them.
+Pipelines wrap individual data sources.
+Within the pipeline, raw data is cleaned and preprocessed.
+Based on that, the pipeline exposes query functions through REST and GraphQL endpoints.
+Through this, you can easily combine pipelines and build further applications and pipelines on top of them.
 We plan on releasing an open-source solution specifically for this purpose.

 ### How you can contribute

 The best first step to get involved is to [join](https://join.slack.com/t/kuwala-community/shared_invite/zt-l5b2yjfp-pXKFBjbnl7_P3nXtwca5ag) the Kuwala Community on Slack.
-There we discuss everything related to data integration and new connectors.
-Every connector will be open-source.
+There we discuss everything related to data integration and new pipelines.
+Every pipeline will be open-source.
 We entirely decide, based on you, our community, which sources to integrate.
-You can reach out to us on Slack or [email](mailto:community@kuwala.io) to request a new connector or contribute yourself.
+You can reach out to us on Slack or [email](mailto:community@kuwala.io) to request a new pipeline or contribute yourself.
 If you want to contribute yourself, you can use your choice's programming language and database technology.
-We have the only requirement that it is possible to run the connector locally, query the data through REST-API endpoints, and use [Uber's H3](https://eng.uber.com/h3/) functionality to handle geographical transformations.
-We will then take the responsibility to maintain your connector.
+We have the only requirement that it is possible to run the pipeline locally, query the data through REST-API endpoints, and use [Uber's H3](https://eng.uber.com/h3/) functionality to handle geographical transformations.
+We will then take the responsibility to maintain your pipeline.

 ### Liberating the work with data

-By working together as a community of data enthusiasts, we can create a network of seamlessly integratable connectors.
+By working together as a community of data enthusiasts, we can create a network of seamlessly integratable pipelines.
 It is now causing headaches to integrate third-party data into applications.
 But together, we will make it straightforward to combine, merge and enrich data sources for powerful models.

-### What's coming next for the connectors?
+### What's coming next for the pipelines?
 Based on the use-cases we have discussed in the community and potential users, we have identified a variety of data sources to connect with next:

 #### Semi-structured data